The Unified Application Runtime for Java

 Separate the layers.
 Let the runtime manage infrastructure — resource provisioning, scaling, transport, discovery, retries, circuit breakers, configuration, observability, security.
 None of these are application concerns.

-Update Java — roll it out across nodes without touching applications.
+Update the runtime — roll it out across nodes without touching applications.
 Update business logic — deploy new versions without touching infrastructure.
 Each independently, each without downtime.
-When layers don't share a deployment unit, they don't share a deployment schedule.

 @Slice